owsas/react-linkifier/README.md

 It will return an array of React components (anchors for links and spans por regular text).

 - Very small (~1KB minified and gzipped)
+- Use it as function or component
-- Works great for complex URLs and handles many corner cases
+- Works great with complex URLs and handles many corner cases
 - Allows custom props to be applied to &lt;a&gt; elements
-- No dangerouslySetInnerHTML
 - Automatically prepends `http://` to the href (or `mailto:` for emails)

 ## Install